 When you’re on a hot bite or a long-planned trip, the worst thing that could happen is tackle failure.
 Losing a great catch due to something that could have been prevented is annoying.
 Avoid that problem by maintaining and regularly servicing your spinning reels and you’ll enjoy years of dependable use.
-Here are some steps to keep those reels in good working order.
+Here are some steps to cleaning fishing reels and keeping those reels in good working order.

-After cleaning, wipe the reel down with a rag soaked with a protective coating like Aluma Guard, Reel magic or WD-40.
+After cleaning, it’s time for the basic fishing reel maintenance.
+Wipe the reel down with a rag soaked with a protective coating like Aluma Guard, Reel magic or WD-40.
 A light coating of liquid furniture polish will also work.
 Be careful to avoid contact with the line or handle grips.

 Lubrication is an essential part of spinning reel maintenance.
 Use the oil that came with the reel or a quality after-market brand.
 Ball bearings and metal bushings tend to collect water and salt, leading to corrosion and seizure if not oiled.
 It’s difficult to crank in a fish if the handle won’t turn.
 A little oil goes a long way though.
 Too much is almost as bad as not enough, so apply sparingly.

 To keep reels in prime fighting condition, periodic disassembly and cleaning is necessary at least every two years, preferably annually.
-Because of the intricate mechanics, this chore is best left to professional technicians at reputable tackle shops or service centers.
+Because of the intricate mechanics, deep cleaning a spinning reel is best left to professional technicians at reputable tackle shops or service centers.
 The reels will be completely disassembled down to the last screw and thoroughly cleaned, with ultrasonic dunking the preferred method.
 For the quickest turnaround, have this done in the winter off-season.

 After cleaning, components are inspected before reassembly.
 If a part won’t endure a complete season, it needs to be replaced.
 Items subject to normal wear and tear like plastic drag knobs are checked for stress cracks.
 Drag washers typically last a couple of years depending on use; a shiny or worn one needs to be replaced immediately.
 Technicians also know whether to lube the drag washers.
 Certain drag material requires lubricants to work properly, while others are designed to stay dry and grease-free.